, Department Head

 Grades Eleven & Twelve

-This course is designed to provide an introductory college-level course in art history through an understanding of architecture, sculpture, painting, and other art forms within historical and cultural contexts.
+These courses are taught together and are designed to provide an introductory course in art history through an understanding of architecture, sculpture, painting, and other art forms within historical and cultural contexts.
 Students will examine major forms of artistic expression from both the past and the present, and Western and non-Western cultures will be represented.
 Students will learn to look at works of art critically, with intelligence and sensitivity, and to analyze what they see through frequent written assignments.
-The course will follow the Advanced Placement curriculum, a survey from prehistory to the present, and will also involve projects and creative work.
+The course will follow the Advanced Placement curriculum, a survey of western and non-Western art from prehistory to the present.
+Students taking the AP course will have different assignments from those taking the regular Art History survey.
 This class is also open to juniors (in addition to a US History course).

 Grades Eleven and Twelve